Bulletproof Premiere Pro: The Best Practices for Stable Editing Workflow [eBook]

 If you struggle with Premiere Pro not behaving as it should then you know how frustrating that can be and how much editing time you’re wasting due to these issues.
 I’ve written an eBook that will hopefully solve your problems.

-After I published my videos about 2019 release of Premiere Pro, many people would say that they won’t upgrade because Premiere won’t be stable in the new version.
+In September 2018, I posted a video about 14 new features of Premiere Pro CC 2019.
+It has gathered a lot of views and comments.
+While a lot of people were happy to see the new release, quite a few complained that they won’t upgrade because Premiere won’t be stable in the new version.
 I feel the pain but this mindset comes from 2 places.
-From wrong upgrade process and from editing workflow itself.
+From the wrong upgrade process and from editing workflow itself.

-I’ve gathered together all of my good practices I’ve learned down the road during editing for a full time and during my freelance work.
-I’ve also asked some editor friends for their advice and compiled together almost 30 pages of best practices for editing in Premiere Pro.
+I’ve gathered together all of my good practices I’ve learned down the road during editing for full time and during my freelance work.
+I’ve also asked some editor friends for their advice and compiled together 46 best practices for editing in Premiere Pro.

-I edit almost every day and in 2018 I’ve worked on Premiere Pro CC 2017, CC 2018 and CC 2019 and I think I’ve choked my machine for good about 3 to 5 times.
-And most of the time it was my mistake and deviation from the system I provide in the eBook.
+I edit almost every day.
+Last year I’ve worked on Premiere Pro CC 2017, CC 2018 and CC 2019 and I think I’ve choked my machine for good 4 or 5 times.
+Even then it was usually my mistake, impatience, and deviation from the system I provide in the eBook.
 I know I’m not alone but seeing so many people having issues with Premiere, it feels alone.
 My goal with this eBook is simple.
-I want you to take an hour of the time, read through it and highlight sections that may require action on your end.
-Deal with these sections later and be one of happy, safe, and well-sleeping editors.
-It will change the way you work and the way you spend the time on actual edit.
+I want you to take a few hours of your time, read through it and highlight sections that may require action on your end.
+Deal with these sections later to improve your workflow and become one of happy, safe, and well-sleeping editors.
+It will change the way you work and you’ll spend the time on actual edit rather than troubleshooting.

 - Good practices for upgrading the software